Blocksize Exposes Hidden Custodial Staking Risks, Calls for Transparency and Governance to Secure Solana’s Future

-Frankurt, Germany, Sept.
-03, 2025 (GLOBE NEWSWIRE) -- Blocksize, a German-based DeFi infrastructure provider, is calling attention to the hidden fees of custodial staking platforms, which quietly erode yields, undermine governance, and place long-term downward pressure on Solana’s price.
+Frankfurt, Germany, Sept.
+05, 2025 (GLOBE NEWSWIRE) -- Blocksize, a German-based DeFi infrastructure provider, is calling attention to the hidden fees of custodial staking platforms, which quietly erode yields, undermine governance, and place long-term downward pressure on Solana’s price

 For many family offices and institutional investors, staking is marketed as a simple, “risk-free yield” play.
 Native Solana staking typically earns 8.25–10%, yet most custodial platforms return significantly less.
 The difference is pocketed and immediately sold for USD on the open market — a 24/7 sell volume that preassures SOL’s price..